tchayen/triangolatte/README.md

 ### Optimizations

-- rewrite point list to operate on static array
+- allow reusing point array for massive allocation reduction
-- use z-ordering for early returning in ear detection
+- test z-ordering for early returning in ear detection

-### Making the library production grade
+### Making the library more professional

-By providing more examples, real benchmarks with comparison to other languages, libraries.
-Testing behavior on huge, unusual real life examples.
+By providing more examples, real benchmarks with comparison to libraries in other languages.

 ### WebAssembly